Cat Stevens: 2017–2024: The Laughing Apple, TT2, Glastonbury, and King of a Land

-In June 2023, Yusuf performed shows in Berlin, Hamburg, Rome, Marbella, and made his first ever appearance at Glastonbury Festival: on 25 June 2023, he played the Pyramid Stage, performing songs including covering iconic Beatles hits and his Teacup album memories.
+In June 2023, Islam performed shows in Berlin, Hamburg, Rome, Marbella, and made his first ever appearance at Glastonbury Festival: on 25 June 2023, he played the Pyramid Stage, performing songs including several hits and some covers of iconic Beatles tracks.
 (Note: On 12 June 2023 at Citadel Music Festival 2023, Zitadelle Spandau, Berlin, Germany; on 15 June in Hamburg, Germany; on 18 June at Auditorium Parco della Musica Ennio Morricone, Rome, Italy; on 21 June at Starlite Festival, Marbella, Spain; on 25 June 2023 at the Pyramid Stage, Glastonbury Festival, Pilton, UK (15:15–16:30).)

 On 16 June 2023, he released King of a Land, a new studio album with children's music and religious music influences.
+Reader's Digest editors featured it in their list of the year's best albums, and AllMusic editors included this among their favorite singer-songwriter music albums of 2023.

-2025: Cat on the Road to Findout and US Visa Issues
+2025-present: Cat on the Road to Find Out, US visa issues, and other appearances

-In October 2025, Yusuf released his official autobiography Cat on the Road to Findout.
-In his review of the book for the Guardian newspaper, Alexis Petridis said of Yusuf "He seems happy, ending his story with a poem that opens “when I was a little foetus”.
+In October 2025, Islam released his official autobiography Cat on the Road to Findout.
+In his review of the book for The Guardian newspaper, Alexis Petridis said of Islam "He seems happy, ending his story with a poem that opens 'when I was a little foetus'.
 Whatever you make of that, it reads remarkably like one of the more wide-eyed lyrics from his heyday.
 Yusuf Islam has been on quite a journey, but some things never change."

+A greatest hits compilation was released alongside the book.

 A book tour had been planned in support of the autobiography.
-In September of 2025, it was announced that the North American leg of the tour had been cancelled as a result of unspecified visa issues.
+In September 2025, it was announced that the North American leg of the tour had been cancelled as a result of unspecified visa issues.

+In 2026, on his 78th birthday, Islam visited Sweden, where his mother was from, to perform live at 2026's Allsång på Skansen concert, during the fifth program.